frizatch/2DGeology_in_QGIS/README.md

 ### Photos

 What does this place look like?
 For fun and context, I stuck in a .geojson file that merely plots the two points where these pictures were taken.
 You can get a bit of the on-the-ground sense of the rock outcrops by looking at these and comparing them to the geologic information on our map.
+The first image is of the Dakota Formation showing beds where it's easy to measure strike and dip.
+The second image is looking towards the Flatirons (made of the Fountain Formation) while standing in the area of the Morrison and Lykins contact.

 ![Picture of Dakota Formation](images/Dakota_scaled.JPG) ![Picture of Morrison contact](images/Morrison_scaled.JPG)